-I’ve also been a magazine editor, have launched three publications, created too many Web sites to name, done marketing and PR work, and am in the process of raising my karmic comeuppance in the form of a 13-year-old son.
+I’ve also been a magazine editor, have launched three publications, created too many Web sites to name, done marketing and PR work, and am in the process of raising my karmic comeuppance in the form of an 18-year-old son.

 So yeah, I keep busy.

 I love science and history, and I spend way too much time teaching myself about all sorts of odd subjects.
 These mini-obsessions last a week or two: geocaching, hiking, woodworking, programming, paddleball, racquetball, cooking, and more.
 Some I stick with longer than others, but I get something out of them all.

 I’m an amateur photographer and I love image and video editing.
 I enjoy thinking about the presentation of information — what’s the best way to tell someone what they need to know?

 My degree’s in philosophy.
 It’s been more useful than you might think.